Nutty

 In a nutshell

-The best CFD trading platforms are XTB, eToro and Plus500.
-They’re easy to use, have low fees, and provide an excellent experience for both beginners and advanced traders.
+The best CFD trading platforms are Plus500 and eToro.
+They’re easy to use, have low fees, and provide an excellent experience for all types of traders.
 The range of investments are extensive too.

 Keen to trade CFDs (Contract For Differences)?
 They’re super popular across the UK, Europe and the rest of the world.
 There’s lots of money to be made with the right trading strategies, thanks to their low fees and ability to trade with borrowed money (leverage).